peayah/github-pages-with-jekyll/index.md

+Please see the [project vis](../code-samples/visualizer.md) for further details.
+Please see the [project ense](../observations/why-is-it.md) for further details.

+Please see the [project vias](./code-samples/visualizer.md) for further details.
+Please see the [projectnse](./observations/why-is-it.md) for further details.

 Time stands still when I code.

 I’m a full-stack python developer with industry experience in building websites and working with data in various ways.